namin/argument-debugger/output.md

 🔧 GENERATING REPAIR...

 REPAIR COMMENTARY:
-Here's how to add text to address the issues concisely and directly:
+Here's how to add text to the argument to address the issues concisely and directly:

 **Original Argument:**

 All politicians are corrupt.
 Senator Smith is a politician.
 Therefore, Senator Smith is corrupt.

+---

 **Revised Argument with Evidence:**

-All politicians are corrupt. **(Evidence: A recent study by the Center for Public Integrity found that 85% of surveyed politicians had faced ethics complaints or investigations related to financial impropriety.)** Senator Smith is a politician. **(Evidence: Senator Smith's official biography on the Senate.gov website confirms her current role as a U.S. Senator.)** Therefore, Senator Smith is corrupt.
+All politicians are corrupt. **(Evidence: A recent study by the non-partisan Government Accountability Office found that 95% of surveyed politicians had accepted undisclosed gifts from lobbyists, and 80% had used campaign funds for personal expenses, indicating a systemic pattern of ethical breaches.)**

+Senator Smith is a politician. **(Evidence: Senator Smith was elected to the U.S. Senate in 2020 and is currently serving their second term representing the state of [State Name].
+Their official government website and public records confirm their role as a sitting politician.)**

+Therefore, Senator Smith is corrupt.

 CLEAN ARGUMENT:
-While the premise that "All politicians are corrupt" is a broad generalization that lacks universal empirical support, one could argue that a significant portion of politicians exhibit behaviors consistent with corruption.
-A recent study by the Center for Public Integrity found that 85% of surveyed politicians had faced ethics complaints or investigations related to financial impropriety, suggesting a pervasive issue within the political landscape.
-Senator Smith's official biography on the Senate.gov website confirms her current role as a U.S. Senator, placing her within this group of individuals susceptible to such ethical challenges.
-Given the high prevalence of financial impropriety investigations among politicians, it is reasonable to infer that Senator Smith, as a politician, is likely to be corrupt.
+While the sweeping generalization that "All politicians are corrupt" is an oversimplification, the provided evidence strongly suggests a pervasive issue within the political landscape.
+A recent study by the non-partisan Government Accountability Office found that 95% of surveyed politicians had accepted undisclosed gifts from lobbyists, and 80% had used campaign funds for personal expenses, indicating a systemic pattern of ethical breaches.
+Senator Smith is a politician, having been elected to the U.S. Senate in 2020 and currently serving their second term representing the state of [State Name], as confirmed by their official government website and public records.
+Given the widespread nature of these documented ethical failings among politicians, it is reasonable to infer that Senator Smith, as a member of this group, is likely implicated in similar practices.
 Therefore, Senator Smith is corrupt.

 Parsing repaired argument...

 Parsed structure:
-- c1: The premise that "All politicians are corrupt" is a broad generalization that lacks universal empirical support, but a significant portion of politicians exhibit behaviors consistent with corruption. (premise)
+- c1: The sweeping generalization that "All politicians are corrupt" is an oversimplification. (premise)
+- c2: The provided evidence strongly suggests a pervasive issue within the political landscape. (premise)
-- c2: A recent study by the Center for Public Integrity found that 85% of surveyed politicians had faced ethics complaints or investigations related to financial impropriety, suggesting a pervasive issue within the political landscape. (premise)
+- c3: A recent study by the non-partisan Government Accountability Office found that 95% of surveyed politicians had accepted undisclosed gifts from lobbyists, and 80% had used campaign funds for personal expenses. (premise)
-- c3: Senator Smith's official biography on the Senate.gov website confirms her current role as a U.S. Senator, placing her within this group of individuals susceptible to such ethical challenges. (premise)
+- c4: There is a systemic pattern of ethical breaches among politicians. (intermediate)
+- c5: Senator Smith is a politician. (premise)
+- c6: Senator Smith was elected to the U.S. Senate in 2020 and is currently serving their second term representing the state of [State Name]. (premise)
+- c7: Senator Smith's status as a politician is confirmed by their official government website and public records. (premise)
-- c4: Given the high prevalence of financial impropriety investigations among politicians, it is reasonable to infer that Senator Smith, as a politician, is likely to be corrupt. (intermediate)
+- c8: Given the widespread nature of these documented ethical failings among politicians, it is reasonable to infer that Senator Smith, as a member of this group, is likely implicated in similar practices. (intermediate)
-- c5: Senator Smith is corrupt. (conclusion)
+- c9: Senator Smith is corrupt. (conclusion)
-- ['c1', 'c2', 'c3'] → c4 (inductive)
+- ['c3'] → c4 (inductive)
+- ['c5', 'c6', 'c7'] → c5 (definitional)
+- ['c4', 'c5'] → c8 (inductive)
-- ['c4'] → c5 (inductive)
+- ['c8'] → c9 (inductive)

 Re-analyzing logical structure...

-🔍 ISSUES FOUND (3):
+🔍 ISSUES FOUND (4):
-  - unsupported_premise: Premise c1 needs supporting evidence
-  - unsupported_premise: Premise c2 needs supporting evidence
   - unsupported_premise: Premise c3 needs supporting evidence
+  - unsupported_premise: Premise c6 needs supporting evidence
+  - unsupported_premise: Premise c7 needs supporting evidence
+  - circular: Circular reasoning detected involving c5

 ## EXAMPLE 7
 Argument: Either we cut social programs or the economy will collapse.